Castle Craig is open and we continue to offer our much needed residential addiction treatment for patients during the Coronavirus pandemic.

 Gym and Massage

-We are able to offer some hands on therapies such as aromatherapy massage and Indian head massage at this time.
+We are able to offer some hands-on therapies such as aromatherapy massage and Indian head massage at this time.
 Our practitioners take all required precautions in line with Scottish Government guidelines.

 Our gym is operating with enhanced hygiene and cleaning of equipment, good ventilation, smaller groups, purpose-built perspex separating screens and staff wear masks.
+At times the gym may be closed due to social distancing.

 We would like to thank our wonderful team of dedicated therapists and nurses and all staff who continue to place their duty of care to our patients at the forefront of their work.